greyltc/android_external_sshfs/README.md

 In a shell on your android device type:
 ```
 su
-sshfs USER@SERVER: /data/media/0/sshfsmount -o allow_other -o ro -o follow_symlinks -o StrictHostKeyChecking=no
+sshfs USER@SERVER: /data/media/0/sshfsmount -o allow_other -o ro -o follow_symlinks -o StrictHostKeyChecking=no -o reconnect
 ```
 Replace USER with your ssh login name and SERVER with the server hostname or IP address (note the colon after SERVER is intentional).
 You will be asked for your ssh password for USER.
 * `-o ro` means you'll mount the files as read only (recommended to prevent file damage because this project is experimental)
 * `-o allow_other` sets the permissions of the mounted files so that you can access them
 * `-o follow_symlinks` enables symlinks in your ssh share to work properly
 * `-o StrictHostKeyChecking=no` bypasses a prompt for a security measure used to prevent MITM attacks
+* `-o reconnect` allows for reconnection after interruption in network service

 When the `sshfs` command completes successfully you'll be dumped back to the command line with no indication that it worked.
 You can verify that the mount completed properly by issuing `ls /data/media/0/sshfsmount` you should see the directory structure of your ssh home directory.